Pregnancy can be hard on a woman’s body. As the body shifts to make room…

 The statute of limitations for filing a FELA lawsuit is set by federal law.
 The time period you may report your incident is within three years from the date of your injury.
-If you wait and don’t bring up this lawsuit within that time frame, the court will most likely determine that you’re not entitled to receive any compensation.
+If you don’t bring up this lawsuit within that time frame, the court will most likely determine that you’re not entitled to receive any compensation.

-Depending on the nature of your injury, it may be hard to determine the date on which the statute of limitations.
+Depending on the nature of your injury, it may be hard to determine the date on the statute of limitations.
 However, the general rule is that the three-year statute of limitation begins when you know, or should’ve known, that you have (1) suffered an injury and (2) that the injury is work-related.

 What if the accident was partly my fault?